A summer rhythm where keiki build confidence without pressure

 • How their idea improved over the course of the program

-• A simple interactive prototype they can proudly share
+• A simple interactive prototype they can proudly share with family

 Benefits